MoiCoquille/Indalit-Website2/content/contact.md

                 <div class="RowTable CenterDivInside">
                         <div class="CellTable CenterDivInside">
 				<p>
-				If you are here, then you are curious about something or just have comments.
+				If you are here, then you are curious about something or just have comments our Nearshoring and/or Co-sourcing services.
 Don't hesitate to contact us, we will answer all your questions and listen to all your comments.
 				</p>
 			</div>
                 </div>